Ganners/yoti-test/README.md

 ## About

-**This is still WIP**

 My solution to this test revolves largely around the idea of gossiping.
 I have put together a microservice gossip framework as part of this (https://github.com/ganners/gossip).
-This is in now way complete, it's missing a lot actually - though the scope naturally increases as one might expect.
+This is in no way complete, it's missing a lot actually - though the scope naturally increases as the project progressed!

-There are actually some vital pieces missing, which you may notice.
+There are actually some vital pieces missing, which probably won't go unnoticed.
 To name some of the most apparant:

  + Errors do not get broadcasted, I feel the API for this needs to change so that it is a little bit less verbose which needs some thought.
+This becomes apparant when you get a timeout if there was an error for any reason!
- + It does not send to a random distribution of nodes, it sends to it's whole list
+ + It does not send to a random distribution of nodes, it sends to it's whole list.
+It's not much of an issue with only a few nodes.
  + Node lists do not get broadcast (though isn't strictly necessary here - it would be in production).
  + There's no strategy for configuration
+ + Missing scheduled tasks (healthchecks etc.)
+ + No retrying strategy

 There's more, you'll find `@TODO` comments littered throughout.
 I plan on making this work - I think it will make a cool side project which needs to